opendocsg/slw-judgments-backfill/2011_SGHC_33/report.md

 52     In his mitigation plea, the respondent stated that he committed the offences out of desperation due to his difficult financial circumstances, and in order to avoid harassment to himself and his family.

-53     It is trite that financial difficulties cannot be relied upon in mitigation of an offence save in the most exceptional or extreme of circumstances: see _Lai Oei Mui Jenny v Public Prosecutor_ [1993] 2 SLR(R) 406 at [10].
+53     It is trite that financial difficulties cannot be relied upon in mitigation of an offence save in the most exceptional or extreme of circumstances: see _Lai Oei Mui Jenny v Public Prosecutor_ <span class="citation">[1993] 2 SLR(R) 406</span> at [10].

 54     In keeping with this principle, the courts have generally not accorded any mitigating weight to claims that the offences in question were committed to repay loansharks.
-For example, in _Public Prosecutor v Ong Ker Seng_ [2001] 3 SLR(R) 134 at [30], the High Court did not attach any mitigating weight to the accused person’s claim that he was driven to commit the offence of obtaining loans without disclosing his undischarged bankrupt status in his desperate bid to repay loansharks who were
+For example, in _Public Prosecutor v Ong Ker Seng_ <span class="citation">[2001] 3 SLR(R) 134</span> at [30], the High Court did not attach any mitigating weight to the accused person’s claim that he was driven to commit the offence of obtaining loans without disclosing his undischarged bankrupt status in his desperate bid to repay loansharks who were

 hounding him.
-In _Sim Yeow Seng v Public Prosecutor_ [1995] 2 SLR(R) 466 at [10], the High Court similarly rejected the argument that the accused had committed the offence of criminal breach of trust in order to pay off loansharks.
+In _Sim Yeow Seng v Public Prosecutor_ <span class="citation">[1995] 2 SLR(R) 466</span> at [10], the High Court similarly rejected the argument that the accused had committed the offence of criminal breach of trust in order to pay off loansharks.

 5       5 _A fortiori_ , no distinction should be drawn between these cases and the harassment cases.
 Indeed, debtors-turned-runners who have first-hand experience of what it is like to be hounded by loansharks should know better than to revisit such hardship upon third parties in a bid to escape their own predicament.

 56     In line with Parliament’s aim of curtailing harassment offences, I find that no mitigating weight should be accorded to the argument that the offender only committed harassment to avoid harassment of himself and his family.
 Many harassment acts are carried out by such debtors-turnedrunners.
 If the Court were to impose lenient sentences on the basis of sympathy for their conundrum, the inadvertent effect would be to further encourage the continued exploitation of easy prey.

 57     It is clear that the law does not view an accused person’s financial plight as a mitigating factor particularly where the offence was motivated by greed and the lure of easy money.
-In _Zhao Zhipeng v Public Prosecutor_ [2008] 4 SLR(R) 879, it was stated at [37] that:
+In _Zhao Zhipeng v Public Prosecutor_ <span class="citation">[2008] 4 SLR(R) 879</span>, it was stated at [37] that:

  Persons who act out of pure self-interest and greed will rarely be treated with much sympathy; conversely, those who are motivated by fear will usually be found to be less blameworthy.